arthi2900/app1/docs/prd.md

 - Edit button: Available for all users to modify their profile information (displayed as button or pencil icon)
 - Save button: Saves changes made to profile information
 - Approve button: Available only for Admin role to approve pending user registrations (integrated into Pending status button)
-- Suspend button: Available only for Admin role to suspend user accounts (integrated into Active status button)\n- User status categories:\n  - Pending Approval: New users awaiting admin approval, cannot login
+- Suspend button: Available only for Admin role to suspend user accounts (integrated into Active status button)
+- User status categories:\n  - Pending Approval: New users awaiting admin approval, cannot login
   - Active: Approved users with full system access
   - Suspended: Users whose accounts have been suspended, cannot login
 - **Status-based button navigation**: Admin views display three status buttons (Pending, Active, Suspended) at top of User Management page for quick filtering, with relevant actions integrated into each button